Game Boy Camera/Regional Differences

-Another Pokémon frame featuring Blastoise was changed to a Legend of Zelda: Link's Awakening frame.
+Another Pokémon frame featuring Blastoise was changed to a The Legend of Zelda: Link's Awakening frame.

 Yet another Pokémon frame, this one featuring Pikachu and Clefairy, was changed to a Wario Land frame.

-This Mario Kart 64 frame is exclusive to the international version.
+This Mario Kart 64 frame is exclusive to the international versions.
 There is no 7th frame in the Japanese version.

-The text "PICTRIP" was changed to "HOT-SPOT" for the international release.
+The text "PICTRIP" was changed to "HOT-SPOT" for the international releases.

-Two of the three faces that appear when an error happens were changed for the international release.
+Two of the three faces that appear when an error happens (or when you select Run in one of the menus) were changed for the international releases.

 The sentence "Don't butter me up!" was removed from the ending picture of the (real) credits sequence.